junxit/us-congress-bills-111/metadata.md

 - 2010-06-30 — Introduced in House
 - 2010-06-30 — Introduced in House
 - 2010-06-30 — Referred to the House Committee on Transportation and Infrastructure.
+- 2010-07-01 — Referred to the Subcommittee on Economic Development, Public Buildings and Emergency Management.
+- 2010-07-29 — Committee Consideration and Mark-up Session Held.
+- 2010-07-29 — Ordered to be Reported by Voice Vote.
+- 2010-07-29 — Subcommittee on Economic Development, Public Buildings and Emergency Management Discharged.
+- 2010-09-14 — Placed on the House Calendar, Calendar No. 232.
+- 2010-09-14 — Reported by the Committee on Transportation.
+H. Rept.
+111-590.
+- 2010-09-14 — Reported by the Committee on Transportation.
+H. Rept.
+111-590.